OutWooods/work-better/features.md

 ## In progress

+- Extend - if you're going well and dont want to stop;

 ## Planned

-- Have a separate section for incomplete tasks.

 - Show total time for each task type.
 (Including undefined).

-- Extend - if you're going well and dont want to stop;
+- Have a separate section for incomplete tasks.

 - Default time is actually correct.

 - People can edit the distraction count themselves.

-- Second, slightly louder sound if not noticed a minute later.

 - No Duplicate focus names